 VR immerses people in digitally simulated environments, which can be super-realistic or fantastic and provide exciting interactive experiences.
 Industries as disparate as retail and construction already utilize this ability, but fun and pleasure seem to be the most natural and, thus, potentially most successful applications.

-This article aims to build awareness of various emerging applications of VR in this sector, with real-life examples.
+This article aims to build awareness of emerging forms of virtual reality entertainment, providing real-life examples.

 First, let us provide some context for the development of virtual reality in the entertainment industry and beyond.

 Over the last few years, VR technology has evolved drastically, the industry is growing rapidly, and investors have yet a world of opportunities to explore.

 Statista sources forecast the global VR market size to increase from 11.97 billion USD in 2022 to over 24 billion by 2026.
 Others predicted its growth at a CAGR of 15% from 2022 to 2030 so that the market might reach 87 billion by 2030.

 Revenue in the global VR software B2C industry is estimated to increase to 5.45 billion USD by 2027.
 VR gaming will likely remain the most significant segment in the VR software B2C market, generating 4.6 billion USD in 2027.

 According to a recent report by Market Research Future, the AR market is expected to gain even more traction in the coming years.
 It’s forecast to flourish at a CAGR of over 41.5%, reaching 461.25 billion USD by 2030.